Supporting the Weight of the Door

 Signs of Needing Spring Repair

-It can be difficult to know if your garage door springs need to be replaced.
+It can be difficult to know if your garage door springs in Vancouver need to be replaced.
 After all, you aren’t examining your garage door very carefully after every use.
-Here are some signs that your garage door springs may not be performing as well as they should and need to be replaced.
+Here are some signs that your garage door springs in Vancouver may not be performing as well as they should and need to be replaced.

 - Straining noises upon opening the garage door